In the Beginning:

 let’s review—the book of Genesis 20:1—21:34

 In Lesson 12 The Birth of Isaac, Abraham’s long-awaited heir Isaac is born to Sarah, as promised by God and by the three mysterious visitors.
-The twentieth chapter of the book of Genesis describes Abraham and Sarah traveling to Gerar, a Philistine city, where Abraham passes off Sarah as his sister without mentioning that she’s also his wife.
+The twentieth chapter in the book of Genesis describes Abraham and Sarah traveling to Gerar, a Philistine city, where Abraham passes off Sarah as his sister without mentioning that she’s also his wife.
 The situation becomes tense when the king of Gerar becomes interested in Sarah, but Scripture assures us that nothing happens between the two.
 God informs the king of Gerar that Abraham is a prophet and that Abraham’s prayers can restore the king’s life.
 Abraham and the king of Gerar make peace, and Abraham’s prayers restore the fertility of the women of Gerar.
 The story appears to be included as a biblical guarantee that the son to be born to Sarah has indeed been fathered by Abraham.
 After Isaac is born, Sarah becomes concerned that Abraham’s son Ishmael might try to supplant Isaac.
 She insists that Hagar and Ishmael be cast out, which Abraham does after God promises to make a great nation of Ishmael’s descendants.

 genealogy notes—all in the family